Different types of houses in the UK & construction

 When we talk about different types of houses in the UK, there are two things you need to look at.
-The design of the house (type) and the construction of the house, in the below article we've explained both section.
+The design of the house (type) and the construction of the house, in the below article we've explained both sections.

 Types of property

 In the UK there aren't too many types of properties, but we've listed the most common below:

 Below we've broken down each of these types and given a bit of a description.

 An apartment is a room or a suite of rooms which are located in a building which is generally occupied by more than a single household.
 There is a small distinction between an apartment and a flat, they are very similar.

 A house that is a single room that usually consists of a bedroom, sitting room, bathroom and kitchen.

 Bungalows are a low down house that has only one story, although they can sometimes have a room upstairs usually a loft conversion with a dormer.

 A small house with one main storey and a second lower story built of stone, brick or timber.
 What makes a house a cottage is that it is usually a modest, cosy dwelling in a rural or semi-rural location.